Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Related Work

 \section{Related Work}

 Hierarchical (a.k.a. multilevel or multiscale) methods are behind the solutions of a variety of problems, particularly for graphs.
 Therein, coarsening approaches are being constantly developed and applied.
 Two active areas are graph partitioning and clustering.
-The former is often used in parallel processing, circuit design, and solutions of linear systems, among many others.
+The former is often used in parallel processing, circuit design, and solutions of linear systems.
 The latter appears in descriptive data analysis.
-Several representative developments are discussed here.
-It is not intended to be a full account of the overwhelming literature and long history.

 Many of the graph hierarchical approaches consist of a coarsening and an uncoarsening phase.
 The coarsening phase successively reduces the size of a given graph, so that an easy solution can be obtained for the smallest one.
 Then, the small solution is lifted back to the original graph through successive refinement in the reverse coarsening order.
 For coarsening, a class of approaches applies heave-edge matching heuristics~\citep{Hendrickson1995,Karypis1998,Dhillon2007}.
-In the conceptual level, nodes connected by a heavily weighted edge are grouped into a node in the coarse graph, so that the edge is protected from partitioning.
-The use of matching heuristics was not much analyzed until recently.
-Loukas and coauthors show that for certain graphs, the principal eigenvalues and eigenspaces of the coarsened and the original graph Laplacians are close under randomized matching~\citep{Loukas2018,Loukas2019}.
-On the other hand, in the uncoarsening phase, refinement can be done in several ways.
-One approach is Kernighan-Lin refinement~\citep{Kernighan1970}, which is commonly applied in spectral partitioning and spectral clustering methods~\citep{Shi2000,Luxburg2007}, whether or not done in a multilevel fashion.
-Another approach uses kernel $k$-means, as in~\citet{Dhillon2007}.
+Loukas and coauthors show that for certain graphs, the principal eigenvalues and eigenspaces of the coarsened and the original graph Laplacians are close under randomized matching~\citep{Loukas2018,Loukas2019}. \citet{BravoHermsdorff2019} show that contracting two nodes into one may be interpreted as perturbing the Laplacian pseudoinverse with an infinitely weighted edge.
+On the other hand, in the uncoarsening phase, refinement can be done in several ways, including Kernighan-Lin refinement~\citep{Kernighan1970,Shi2000,Luxburg2007} and kernel $k$-means~\citep{Dhillon2007}.